barisyildirim06/picksoft-sample/README.md

 To Start use "npm run dev" command in main directory to start both backend and frontend.

 # Pictures
-All Pictures are saved at uploads folder
+All Pictures are saved at uploads folder.